 If you need the book, you can borrow a copy from the NYPL by requesting it through the NYPL catalog.
 This edition is published by Schocken Books in New York City, 2012.

-Questions to get you started for Week 1:
+Questions to get you started:

 - How does the style of drawing contribute to the events in the narrative?

 - How does the opening pages set the tone for Fanya's path in life?

 - What happens to Esther that sets her path in motion?